 Having some fabulous #inspo images are a good way for renovators to not only make hard decisions, but also keep on track with the design.
 The image on the left below is from Bathstore, where the suite was purchased, and the one on the right is one we considered in relation to tile layouts.

 The images definitely helped give Helen & Rob confidence in such a bold colour choice – made it a bit of a no brainer actually as dark hues look so damn good.
-After testing out some colour cards, the one which won is Puck by Little Greene.
+After considering some colour cards, Puck by Little Greene was the clear winner.
 Oh, what a joy that was to cut into a curved ceiling….

 The Cool Shower & Tray